Suzibandit/SuziVAT/Readme.md

 Provided free, as is with no warranties, support or guarantee of any kind.

 Suitable for small businesses and sole traders with simple VAT Submission needs.

+Please see file "Install and Run.txt" for details of how to install and run this program.